Farof/Check/Readme.md

 ### Create validator

-	// Will test if validated data is defined, of type 'number', and is between 7 and 77 var validate = Check.build('defined', {between: [7, 77]});
+	// Will test if validated data is defined, of type 'number', not negativ and is between 7 and 77 var validate = Check.build('defined', {type: 'number'}, '!negativ', {between: [7, 77]});

 ### Validate data